 MDR / IVDR Annex IX, Section 2.2

-Manufacturers must not only plan and prepare individual internal audits but also set up an audit program.
+Manufacturers must not only plan and prepare individual internal audits but also set up an audit programme.

 arrangements for a set of one or more audits planned for a specific time frame and directed towards a specific purpose